atalyaalon/patents-topic-modeling/README.md

 The app allows you to:

 * View high-level statistics on:
   * Selected topics that experienced growth
   * Patent topics distribution
-  * Patents filed over the years
+  * Patents received a patent number, filed over the years
 * Find similar patents *(work-in-progress feature)*

 ---